d893a/local-ml-models/README.md

 -   Maximum PCIe lanes: 128 (160 in 2-CPU config; enough to add 8 CPIe 5.0 x16 GPUs)
 -   Maximum number of CCDs per CPU: 16 (minimum 8 CCD is required to serve RAM BW)
 -   Maximum theoretical memory bandwidth: 460.8 to 1075.2 GB/s
-    -   Caps topen generation throughput of 10 GB LLM model at 46 to 100 token/s
+    -   Caps token generation throughput of 10 GB LLM model at 46 to 100 token/s
-    -   From the Genoa platform on, [single-rank memory modules will perform well](https://semianalysis.com/2022/11/10/amd-genoa-detailed-architecture-makes/)
+    -   Note that from the Genoa platform on, [single-rank memory modules will perform well](https://semianalysis.com/2022/11/10/amd-genoa-detailed-architecture-makes/)
         > The other important feature is dual rank versus single rank memory.
         > With Milan and most Intel platforms, dual-rank memory is crucial to